Editor’s note: This blog post was originally published in March 2016 and has been completely revamped and updated for

 Burndown Charts are meant to track velocity during short sprints of work – and as such, they are integrated directly with your GitHub Milestones.

-Hit the + icon besides the 'New Issue' button to create a milestone spanning repositories:
+Hit the + icon beside the 'New Issue' button to create a milestone spanning repositories:

 Once you have created your milestone with a start date and end date, navigate back to the Board.
 You can use multi-action to select multiple (estimated) Issues to be added to the Sprint.

 3. Navigate to your Burndown Report

 Your Burndown Charts can be accessed via the 'Reports' section in the sidebar of your Workspace (or by using the keyboard shortcut

 d).
 The repos you've connected into your Multi-Repo Board will appear together here.
 You can check or uncheck repos to filter your Burndown Chart.

 3. Select a sprint

 Choose a Milestone from the drop-down filter on the right.
 Zenhub Burndown's will be available for the last 10 closed Milestones.
 You can also export the report to CSV to further customize and analyse data.

 4. Track your progress!

 After choosing a Milestone, all Issues which have been assigned a story-point estimate will appear on the Burndown Chart.
 As you finish Issues assigned to the Sprint, a new data point will appear, "stepping down" in the chart.